choeffer/360pibot/docs/intro.rst

 Cabling
 -------

-Below see a Fritzing sheet which illustrates the cabling.
+Below see a Fritzing sheet which illustrates the cabling of the demo implementation.
 The voltage divider is build out of two resistors, blue one with 82 Ohm and gold one with 150 Ohm.

 .. warning::